grafana/agent/docs/flow/reference/components/prometheus.scrape.md

 ---
 aliases:
-- /docs/agent/latest/flow/reference/components/metrics.scrape
+- /docs/agent/latest/flow/reference/components/prometheus.scrape
-title: metrics.scrape
+title: prometheus.scrape
 ---

-# metrics.scrape
+# prometheus.scrape

-`metrics.scrape` configures a metrics scraping job for a given set of `targets`.
+`prometheus.scrape` configures a metrics scraping job for a given set of `targets`.
 The scraped metrics are forwarded to the list of receivers passed in `forward_to`.

-Multiple `metrics.scrape` components can be specified by giving them different labels.
+Multiple `prometheus.scrape` components can be specified by giving them different labels.

 ## Example